 In addition, the causes of employee attrition can be as varied as employees having different outlooks and perspectives.
 The only time exposed to function does one employee realize that he might not be fit for the job.
-Other employees would leave an employer for a higher pay that they were offered or for career advancement reasons.
-But most of the time, employees seek for other employees because they are dissatisfied with their immediate manager.
+Other employees would leave an employer for higher pay than they were offered or for career advancement reasons.
+But most of the time, employees seek other employees because they are dissatisfied with their immediate manager.

 This may be the most common reason why employees leave organizations – they do not have a pleasant working relationship with their immediate manager.
-And organizations should be able to look into this occurrences.
+And organizations should be able to look into these occurrences.

-Organizations should be able to address this concern and should be able to select managers and supervisors who are capable enough to create a positive working environment and motivating the employees to achieve more without compromising the employees drive to function.
+Organizations should be able to address this concern and should be able to select managers and supervisors who are capable enough to create a positive working environment and motivating the employees to achieve more without compromising the employee’s drive to function.
 Organizations can also invest in training the managers to have coaching sessions that will assist them to adjust their management styles to become more approachable, friendlier, and personable.

-Organizations can also lessen the risk of employees leaving the company by means of providing the employees security.
+Organizations can also lessen the risk of employees leaving the company by means of providing the employee’s security.
 Employees who feel that they are not compensated enough for the work they are doing may lead to them losing motivation.
 This may also prompt them to compare compensation and pay with their peers outside of the organization.
-When they become doubtful of their position in the company, they will eventually feel the need to transfer to an employer that can provide with more.
+When they become doubtful of their position in the company, they will eventually feel the need to transfer to an employer that can provide more.
 Organizations can invest in giving a competitive compensation package to its employees to boost their drive and morale.
 Several insurance schemes and HMOs can make employees decide to stay with the organization.

 Companies can also invest in their employees by providing internal and external training and certifications that will help the employees gain value and manage their achievements.
 Employees should receive the liberty to attend events and symposiums relating to their field so they can also gain additional knowledge that will help them create a benchmark of whatever is the current situation.
 Through this, employees will be able to manage their learning and development.
-Organizations should also recognize its employees and the work that they are dedicating to the company.
+Organizations should also recognize their employees and the work that they are dedicating to the company.
 In this way, employees will feel motivated and will boost their morale and dedication to their jobs.

 Communication can also lessen the risk of attrition.
 Employees feel the need to communicate for numerous reasons.
 Employees want to feel that they are being talked to, not talked at.
 Communication can help the employees receive an idea of what is happening in the company, what the future of the company would be, and where the employees stand in the company as well.
-Effective communication is key to creating a valuable and positive working environment.
-Managers and supervisors should be able to reach out the employees and acknowledge the work they have done, applauding their accomplishments, and helping the employees overcome problems and providing support that they need to become better employees.
+Effective communication is the key to creating a valuable and positive working environment.
+Managers and supervisors should be able to reach out to the employees and acknowledge the work they have done, applauding their accomplishments, and helping the employees overcome problems and providing the support that they need to become better employees.
 A unified workplace can lead to an effective environment where employees are motivated and are achieving positive results.

 Recruitment practitioners should be well aware of this occurrence.
 In the preliminary stages of the recruitment process, before hiring one candidate, recruiters should be able to inform the candidate about the job description and the expectations of the role.
-This can help weed out candidates who are incompetent and incapable and can ensure that the qualified people are accepted.
+This can help weed out candidates who are incompetent and incapable and can ensure that qualified people are accepted.
 Recruiters should also be able to assess a candidate’s work background, whether he has been a desirable employee working for his past employers.
-Another way to eliminate the risk of attrition in the recruitment process is be asking the candidate for references.
+Another way to eliminate the risk of attrition in the recruitment process is to be asking the candidate for references.
 Through this, the recruiter can easily evaluate the candidate’s profile through the words of the people that know the candidate better.